 Chomsky (2000, 2001, inter alia) argues that phrases move out of phases via the specifier ('edge') of the phase because this position is an escape hatch, from which further movement is permitted.
-This position is an escape hatch for Chomsky because it is not subject to phase-level spellout, which targets the complements of phase heads, which are consequently impenetrable to further syntactic operations.
+This position is an escape hatch for Chomsky because it is not subject to phase-level spellout, which targets the complements of phase heads.
+After spellout, the phase head's complement is impenetrable to further syntactic operations.